Slideshow: Secrets of Healthy Eating and Portion Control

 That's a 1-cup serving of fruits or vegetables.

-When it comes to fruits and vegetables, eat your heart out.
-Go for a variety of colors:
+When it comes to fruits and vegetables, eat as much as you want.

 Go a Little Nuts for Peanut Butter